reyemDarnok/active-learning/README.md

 ### PELMO Output

-Pelmos outputfiles are all written in the current working directory and end in `.PLM`.
+Pelmos output files are all written in the current working directory and end in `.PLM`.
 Taken together they are about 2.5 MB in size, which is why this project deletes them after extracting the interesting information from them.

 #### PLM format

-PLM is a mixture of a space seperated tables, typically the interesting data, with one such table per year of simulation and key value pairs, which differ in formatting from file to file slightly.
+PLM is a mixture of a space separated tables, typically the interesting data, with one such table per year of simulation and key value pairs, which differ in formatting from file to file slightly.
 While these segments sadly do not have a delimiter between them, they all start with a heading followed by a line of dashes, which can be used to split the PLM files in parsable chunks.
 One thing to keep in mind however, is that the seperation of columns sadly is not perfect in these files.
 Some Columns are paired as value (variation_of_value) and depending on the value, that space before the bracket may or may not be there, which has to be taken into consideration when parsing.

 #### Finding the PEC